Skip to main content

 Common Mistakes Healthcare Providers Make with SEO

 Understanding what not to do is as important as knowing what to do.
-The following are the most common errors made by healthcare organisations when approaching medical practice search engine optimisation:
+The following are the most common errors healthcare organisations make when approaching medical practice search engine optimisation:

 • Treating SEO as a one-time project rather than an ongoing programme.
-Search is dynamic; competitors are continuously improving their positions, and Google updates its algorithms regularly.
+Search is dynamic; competitors continuously improve their positions, and Google regularly updates its algorithms.

 • Producing content without clinical accuracy checks.
 In healthcare, inaccurate content does not merely damage rankings, it can cause patient harm and attract regulatory scrutiny.
 This is the core implication of YMYL classification.

 • Ignoring local SEO.
 For the majority of healthcare providers, local visibility is more commercially valuable than national visibility.
-Specialty-specific local SEO strategies are discussed in our guides to SEO for dental practices and SEO for physiotherapy clinics.
+Specialty-specific local SEO strategies appear in our guides to SEO for dental practices and SEO for physiotherapy clinics.

 • Neglecting mobile optimisation.
-The majority of health-related searches are now conducted on mobile devices.
-A site that delivers a poor mobile experience will underperform in rankings and in conversion rates.
+The majority of health-related searches now take place on mobile devices.
+A site that delivers a poor mobile experience will underperform in both rankings and conversion rates.

 • Failing to manage patient reviews.
 Reviews are a significant factor in local SEO rankings and a primary driver of patient trust.
-Our complaint and reputation management service ensures that your review profile is actively managed and that any concerns are handled in a way that protects your reputation.
+Our complaint and reputation management service ensures that your review profile receives active management and that any concerns are handled in a way that protects your reputation.

 The Future of Healthcare SEO